Last revision: August 24, 2025 10:03:pm est

 When you are whole, you learn from pain.
 If you make a mistake, you face the consequences, adjust your behavior, and grow.
 This is the foundation of maturity.

 But trauma disrupts this natural process.
 It separates your perception from objective reality.
-Instead of seeing your mistakes in their true, unfiltered form, your traumatized mind distorts the truth and builds delusions to protect you from guilt, shame, or fear.
-Instead of acknowledging, "I caused this suffering," you find yourself asking, "Why do these things keep happening to me?"
-This is because you are avoiding accountability—and completely unaware that your own behavior is what is causing your suffering.
+Instead of seeing your mistakes in their true, unfiltered form, your traumatized mind distorts the truth and builds delusions to protect you from guilt, shame, and fear.

 This confusion escalates into overwhelming hopelessness and despair as you feel as though the world is crushing you, and only you.